 1. Dump the Stig.

 It might be fun to drive your car like the Stig from Top Gear but you’re not doing your tyres, bank balance or the planet much good.
-Save More than Fuel is a website with 10 simple tips to help you save money on fuel by driving in the most fuel efficient way.
+Driving more sensibly isn’t just safer it’s also more fuel efficient.

 2. Don’t pamper the children.